jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 [kdevelop](http://www.kdevelop.org)), (ii) some code that goes into your
 $HOME/.gdbinit file.
-Instructions for setting up this file, which implements pretty printers for `Point`, `Tensor`, `Vector`, and the various iterator classes for triangulations and DoFHandlers, is posted [here](Debugging-with-GDB).
+Instructions for setting up this file, which implements pretty printers for `Point`, `Tensor`, `Vector`, and the various iterator classes for triangulations and DoFHandlers, are posted [here](Debugging-with-GDB).

 gdb can also pretty print many of the `std::XXX` classes, but not all linux